 - Sun hat and sun protection.

 - Bring Food: Lunch will be on your own and, though we have vendors selling food, they may not have the quantity or type of food that you are accustomed to.
 Bring your own alternatives and back up provisions.
-Especially if you need to have meat/ animal protein throughout the day, please bring some of your own to supplement what the kitchen is offering, or plan to purchase what the vendors are preparing.
+Especially if you want to have meat/ animal protein, please bring your own to supplement what the kitchen is offering, or plan to purchase what the vendors are preparing.
 Vendors may sell coffee, but it is best to have a plan to make it for yourself if needed.

-- Review class descriptions for those you are interested in taking and bring the tools or materials needed for the class. (commonly mentioned: sharp non-serrated fixed blade knife, pruning shears (Felcos), sharp scissors, buckskin)
+- Review the class descriptions for those you are interested in and bring the tools or materials needed for the class. (commonly mentioned: sharp non-serrated fixed blade knife, drums, pruning shears (Felcos), sharp scissors, buckskin)

-- Seeds for the seed swap on Sunday afternoon (well-kept, less than 5 yr old, non-invasive seeds)
+- Seeds for the seed swap (well-kept, less than 5 yr old, non-invasive seeds)

 - Yoga mat for morning stretching clases.

-- Bring items to trade simlar to those (and with the same exclusions) as you would find in the AnceSTORE (see below).
-There will be both youth and adult trade blankets.
+- Bring items to trade simlar to those (and with the same exclusions) as you would find in The Guild (campstore) (see below).

-- Pocket money for the AnceSTORE, some class materials fees and for purchasing lunch from food vendors.
+- Pocket money for The Guild, some class materials fees and for purchasing lunch from food vendors.

 What to Leave at Home

 Tuesday night is a camp-wide potluck dinner, so bring enough food for yourself and some to share around.
 This potluck meal is participant organized and is an opportunity to meet your neighbors.
 Wednesday- Sunday, all instructors, work-traders, and campers will be invited to share in a community breakfast and dinner created in our donation- and volunteer-based kitchen.
 Lunch is on your own.
 Food vendors will be available for lunches, and some breakfast and dinner options.
 Coffee may be available by vendor.
 Full-day visitors may join up for evening meals and activities if they wish.
-If you have a large amount of foodstuffs to offer, please email firstname.lastname@example.org to donate or inquire about barter for partial admission.
+If you have a large amount of foodstuffs to offer, please email firstname.lastname@example.org to donate or inquire about trade for partial admission.

 Arriving Early or Leaving Late

 Campers are welcome to come on Tuesday (campwide potluck dinner, and Lighting of the Ancestral Fire at Sunset) and leave on Monday, the days before and after the event.
 Opening circle convenes at 10 a.m. on Wednesday.
 Instructors who wish to arrive early and work-traders involved in setup and breakdown will be given further instructions.
 Closing circle is around 5pm on Sunday and then dinner will be served around sunset.

 Ride-Share and Parking

 We encourage participants to ride-share in consideration of the Earth.
-If you have space for someone to ride with you to the event, or are in need of a ride, please add a post to our Facebook event listing https://www.facebook.com/events/400776306930212/
+If you have space for someone to ride with you to the event, or are in need of a ride, please add a post to our Facebook event listing, here.

 We will have people to welcome you and guide you toward parking and camping upon arrival.
 When parking, please stay within the flagged areas to avoid impacts to the land.
-There will be limited parking for RVs and buses.
+There will be limited parking for RVs and buses, with pre-made arrangements.

 Children's Programs and Youth Activities

-Kids programs at Florida Earthskills this year will include activities for all age groups, toddlers through teens!
-Youth Village will be a home base for kids, and will include a morning circle for youth, a childcare co-op for toddlers and craft projects for younger children.
-Each morning, experienced instructors will take youth ages 9-12 out on woods adventures for the Nature Immersion Program.
+Kids programs at Florida Earthskills this year will include activities for infants through age 12!
+Youth Village will be a home base for kids, and will include a morning circle for youth, craft projects and lots of fun and engaging activities for children.
+Each morning, experienced instructors will take youth ages 7-12 on woods adventures for the Nature Immersion Program.
 They will play games, explore nature, and participate in skill immersions.
 Each afternoon, there will be a variety of classes geared specifically for youth.
-Special youth activities include building a fairy village and hosting a trade blanket especially for kids to trade their handmade items!
-All participants in the Youth Village are encouraged to bring treasures they would like to trade with each other.
-Whenever possible, please bring items you make yourself or those handcrafted by someone you know.
+Special youth activities include art projects, child led choices, nature games, activities, archery, and more!

-The themes of the classes and activities for the Youth Village this year will center around Wilderness Skills, Herb Crafts, Fibre Arts, Music and Movement, and Storytelling.
+The themes of the classes and activities for the Youth Village this year will center around Wilderness Skills, Crafts, Painting, Games, Arts, Music and Movement, and Storytelling.
 Come out and play with us!

 Please remember that all minors must have a legal guardian with them at the event unless other arrangements are made with the core organizing team well in advance.
-All children should be supervised by their guardian or a guardian-appointed adult at all times unless they are in a supervised class for kids.
-Children should not be at adult classes unless with a guardian or guardian-appointed adult or if previously discussed with the instructor.
+Children, who wish to participate in Youth Village, should be signed into Youth Village at the beginning of each adult class time.
+Children may only attend adult classes with a guardian or guardian-appointed adult or if previously discussed with the instructor.
 Please help your children be aware of potential hazards on the site.
 Parents are responsible for their children when they are not involved in youth village programming.

-Teen Camp is not a class but a place; a place where teens can gather, be listened to, supported, and mentored.
-Teens create their own community to work on projects, share food. sing, play games, or just hang out.
-Staffed by experienced mentors, we will strive to create a safe space where our young adults can be themselves and gather with other teens.
-Our teen camp staff will model what it means to be vibrant and alive adults connected to the earth and looking out for the village.
+Teen Camp is not a class, but a place where teens can gather and be listened to, supported, and mentored.
+Teens create their own community to work on projects, share food, sing, play games, or just hang out.
+The Teen Camp is staffed by experienced mentors, and we strive to create a safe space where our young adults can be themselves and gather with other teens.
+Staff models what it means to be vibrant and alive adults connected to the Earth and looking out for the village.
 Teens will be encouraged to attend regularly scheduled classes by day, and to enjoy the wide array of amazing teachers.
 In the evenings, teens will be able to have their own hang-out zone around their own fire.
 Come and create memories, and make friends to last a lifetime!